General: Cherry Laurel is a dark green shrub, widely used as an ornamental hedge plant.

 - We recommend that any herbicide application is carried out by a person holding a valid BC Pesticide Applicator Certificate.
 Before selecting and applying herbicides, you must review and follow herbicide labels and application rates; municipal, regional, provincial and federal laws and regulations; species-specific treatment recommendations, and site-specific goals and objectives.

-- Electronic Atlas of the Flora of BC, Prunus laurocerasus, http://linnet.geog.ubc.ca/Atlas/Atlas.aspx?sciname=Prunus%20laurocerasus
+- Electronic Atlas of the Flora of British Columbia, Prunus laurocerasus, https://linnet.geog.ubc.ca/Atlas/Atlas.aspx?sciname=Prunus%20laurocerasus